thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 ## Practice 4: When Broken Revert

-One of the preconditions of being in a state of Continuous Integration is to fix a broken build within 10 mins.
+One of the preconditions of being in a state of Continuous Integration is to [fix a broken build within ten minutes](https://martinfowler.com/bliki/ContinuousIntegrationCertification.html).
 The longer it takes to fix the build, the longer we block a whole team.
 Given the salaries for IT engineers, that is quite a lot of money hold in standstill.
 What is more, it disables on-demand production releases.
 Consequently, it reduces IT delivery throughput and increases time to market.

+But, why within ten minutes and not within five or 15 minutes?
+Because this is related to *Have a Fast Build*.
+If the build is under ten minutes, quickly fixing the problem and re-running the build will work if the fix is easy.

-The easiest and fastest way to fix a broken build within 10 mins, and ensure time-to-market is not impacted, is to revert the commit that caused the broken build.
+However, if we cannot fix the problem right away, then the easiest and fastest way to fix a broken build within ten minutes, and ensure time-to-market is not impacted, is to revert the commit that caused the broken build.
 Allowing us to go back to the last known good state of our application codebase.

 > If you do revert a broken deployment, why would you not revert a broken build?
 >